mitojala/test/docs/intro/pole.md

  ---
  _Note_ :
- Using `Deduce using time` here save us one step by associating the points to their respective trajectory, it is based on timestamp
+ Using `Deduce using time` here save us one step by associating the points to their respective trajectories, it is based on timestamp
  ---